Hackthings/QuerellAI--gcloud/README.md

 ## Future Features Plans

-- we are planning to add a feature of uploading resume and taking interviews based on it.
+- We are planning to add a feature of uploading a resume and taking interviews based on it.

 ## License